PAJOT-Basile/Snakemake_processing_of_short-read_data/README.md

 ### Warning !!

-The flexible allocated memory functions in the `Processing_short-read_data.snk` was only tested using a maximum of 10 threads and files no bigger than 20G (~ 12X).
+The flexible allocated memory functions in the `Processing_short-read_data.snk` were only tested using a maximum of 10 threads and files no bigger than 24G (~ 12X).
 If you use different thread parameters or different input file size, please beware as the cluster out of memory handler might cancel your jobs.
 You can change the memory allocations in this file in the `get_mem_step_nb` functions.

 ## [Scripts_snk](./Scripts_snk/) (directory)